mitranim/fpx/docs/html/partials/index.md

 ## Why

-Why a library: the built-ins are not enough.
-When programming [bottom-up](http://www.paulgraham.com/progbot.html), you create hundreds of small functions.
-They might as well be an NPM module you don't have to copy-paste around.
-Incidentally, you _can_ easily copy-paste from Fpx, since it's just one file.
+Why a library: the built-ins are not sufficient.
+Fpx replaces some common code patterns with small functions, significantly reducing the code size.
+It also enables assertions that are desired but missing from most JS code.

 ### Size

-Lodash is way, **way**, **WAY** too huge.
+Why not just use Lodash?
+It's way, **way**, **WAY** too huge.
 You just want a few functions and BAM, you get ≈ 73 KiB minified.
 You could make a custom bundle, but most folks just import the whole thing.
 For a web developer, shipping so much useless code to your users is irresponsible.
 It's also space-inefficient, bloated with avoidable code, and judging by the source, this seems unlikely to change.
 If you care about size, you need a replacement.

 The current version of Lodash is incompatible with techniques like tree shaking / dead code elimination / live code inclusion, which pick just the functions you actually use, dropping the rest.
 Fpx works perfectly with those.
 When using a module bundler that supports these techniques, such as Rollup or Webpack 4+, you automatically get a "custom version" of Fpx without any unused stuff.